 Hello and welcome back to Second Chance to Live my friend.
-In today’s article I would like to share some thing with you that is helping me to develop fine motor skills.
+In today’s article, I would like to share something with you that is helping me to develop fine motor skills.
 As I have shared with you in the past, I am a student of the martial arts.
-I train in the martial arts for various reasons, among which is to increase neuroplasticity in my brain.
+I train in the martial arts for various reasons, of which is to increase neuroplasticity in my brain.

-I also drill elbow strikes, knees and thai kicks with both my right and left leads a bazillion times.
-I work on wing chun centerline strikes on both sides (leads) as well as jeet kune do blocks, trapping and strikes.
-Recently, I resumed my training in modern arnis/kali — with single and double sticks — to work on / develop fine motor skills, hand eye coordination, muscle memory and agility.
+I also drill elbow strikes, knees and thai kicks with both my right and left lead a bazillion times.
+I work on wing chun center line strikes on both sides (leads) as well as jeet kune do blocks, trapping and strikes.
+Recently, I resumed my training in modern arnis/kali — with single and double sticks — to work on / develop fine motor skills, hand-eye coordination, muscle memory and agility.
 My goal is to be equally agile on both sides of my body.

 In all my training I spend time executing drills and skills to activate muscles, ligaments, and joints to develop muscle memory, coordination, and agility.
 I spend extra time drilling my non-dominant side of my body, by mirroring my dominate side.
 Through time and repetition, I have found that I create hope for myself.